 Millions Served Since 2008

-Sleep Hygiene > Darkness
+Sleep Hygiene > Light Control

 Sleeping in complete darkness is important to getting a good night's sleep because darkness or night increases the production of melatonin.
 Melatonin is a hormone produced by the pineal gland in the brain and controls the bodys sleeping cycle.
 Melatonin is believed to cause a person to fall asleep faster and sleep better.

-If you are exposed to light while you are trying to sleep, melatonin won't rise to high enough levels to do its job.
+If you are exposed to light while you are trying to sleep, melatonin may not rise to high enough levels to do its job.
 Light coming in from the window, light entering from another room, or even a night light can disrupt the production of melatonin.
 In other words, if you want the best opportunity to fall asleep quickly and sleep soundly, you must have darkness.

 IN THE NEWS: Sleep Like The Dead's research findings have appeared in such news publications as Barron's • Toronto Star • St. Louis Post-Dispatch • Edmonton Journal • Woman's World • The Consumerist • The Gazette • Ottawa Citizen